givelively/consolidatable/README.md

 # Consolidatable

-Consolodatable provides tooling to precalculate values and cache them in the database for a specified amount of time.
+Consolidatable provides tooling to precalculate values and cache them in the database for a specified amount of time.

 ## Installation
 Add the following line to your Gemfile: